-Urinetown: "If there's one thing I've learned in my many years of enforcing the laws of this city, it's that the journey down to Urinetown offers no surprises.
+- Urinetown: "If there's one thing I've learned in my many years of enforcing the laws of this city, it's that the journey down to Urinetown offers no surprises.
 Not even from the very toughest among us.
 On that journey, expect only... the expected."

-Richard III: Buckingham is a-okay carrying out Richard's orders until he hints that he'd like the Little Princes offed, rather ironically as he's the most likely suspect for having done the deed in real life.
+- Richard III: Buckingham is a-okay carrying out Richard's orders until he hints that he'd like the Little Princes offed, rather ironically as he's the most likely suspect for having done the deed in real life.

-Cyrano maybe is not evil, but definitely he is a Jerk Ass and he is proud of it, so when the the buffet girl offers him some food he is eager to lampshade this:
+- Cyrano maybe is not evil, but he is definitely a Jerk Ass and he is proud of it, so when the the buffet girl offers him some food he is eager to lampshade this:

 De Guiche: I leave no woman in peril.

-In Moliere's Don Juan, while Juan is is amoral and unempathetic to others, in one scene, he intervenes to save the life of a nobleman who was attacked by bandits and grossly outnumbered.
-This works to Juan's favor as the man he rescued turns out to have been the brother of one of Juan's abandoned conquests, which makes him become conflicted about his task of killing Juan.
+- In Molière's Don Juan, while Juan is is amoral and unempathetic to others, in one scene, he intervenes to save the life of a nobleman who was attacked by bandits and grossly outnumbered.
+This works to Juan's favor, as the man he rescued turns out to have been the brother of one of Juan's abandoned conquests, which makes him become conflicted about his task of killing Juan.
 Additionally, Moliere had strong opinions about contemporary medical practice and how it was populated by a bunch of quacks and charlatans, and Juan echoes the author's opinions on this issue.

-In Arsenic And Old Lace, the aunts are greatly offended when their nephew tells them to lie about killing various men.
+- In Arsenic and Old Lace, the aunts are greatly offended when their nephew tells them to lie about killing various men.
 They may be murderers, but they would never "stoop to telling a fib!"

-Fagin: A man's got a heart, hasn't he?
+- Differing greatly from his portrayal in the book, Fagin from Oliver! is far more Affably Evil and is increasingly horrified by Bill Sykes's brutality.
+It's best summed up in his song Reviewing the Situation:Fagin: A man's got a heart, hasn't he?
 Joking apart, hasn't he?
 And though I'd be the first one to say that I wasn't a saint, I'm finding it hard to be really as black as they paint.